Artanidos/WotlkBot/README.md

 Then I found the project (mClient) from Michał Kałużny and was able to make it running as a 3.3.5 compatible client.

+## WoW-Killer
+Developing this library could also lead to the possibility to create a new MMORPG based on the protokoll from Wow, the AzerothCore on the server and a Client based on Unreal engine 5, Unity or Godot 4.

 ## Features Ready
 - Login character
 - Invite bot into a group